-For example, a host connected to the CFA835's USB interface could send raw data to the serial interface buffer.
-Incoming raw data on the serial interface is buffered and can be read from the buffer using the USB interface.
+This command allows raw data to be forwarded and received using an interface whose command interpreter is disabled.
+For example, a host connected to the CFA835's USB interface sends raw data to the serial interface buffer.
+Incoming raw data on the serial interface is buffered and read from the buffer using the USB interface.